 - Providing research that shows the specific benefits of involving women in security discussions to help officials make informed decisions

-- Connecting them with the talented leaders in our international Women Waging Peace Network, who are allies and multipliers in the search for sustainable peace
+- Connecting them with the talented leaders in the international Women Waging Peace Network, who are allies and multipliers in the search for sustainable peace

 - Recommending best practices for inclusive peacebuilding and offering expert advice

 Our research on negotiation models, for example, helped lead to the inclusion of women as observers to negotiations between the Ugandan government and the Lord’s Resistance Army.
 Research documenting women’s contributions to DDR—disarmament, demobilization, and reintegration of combatants—also shaped women’s inclusion in the final agreement.
 That inclusion is a vital element in postconflict stability.